 |

-Like the other naval machines, the design is based on the
+the design of the M4 is based on the Enigma I,

-It has three moving code wheels, a fixed
+It has three moving wired rotors, a fixed

-3 of which were in the machine at any given time.
-The wiring of wheels I to V
+three of which were in the machine at any given time.

 was identical to those of the Enigma I.

-Unlike the Army, the Navy choose to have letters (A-Z) on the
+Unlike the Army however, the Navy choose to have letters (A-Z) on the

-The wiring of each wheel is given in the table below.
+of each rotor is available in a table below.

-Besides the 3 extra wheels to choose from, an extra wheel
+Besides 3 additional rotors to choose from, the M4 had an extra rotor

-be exchanged with the other three wheels.
-When the extra wheel
+interchangeable with the other rotors.
+When the extra rotor

 and the Enigma M3.